tnn1t1s/deebo-prototype/INSTALLATION.md

 3. Make sure the paths in your MCP configuration are absolute and correct
 4. Ensure Node.js is in your PATH environment variable

----

-For more information about Deebo, refer to the `IMPLEMENTATION_REPORT.md` document.